 You may have continually provided the best care for your horse, but it is still vulnerable to the effects of aging and other elements present in its surroundings that you may not have total control.
 Even the best hoof hygiene provided to them does not guarantee that your will never have any unpleasant condition.
 However, immediate attention and active management of the condition can prevent, if not limit any further damage to the animal’s body and system.
-And this includes selecting the best thrush treatment for your horse.
+And this includes selecting the best thrush treatment for horse.

 What Causes the Development of Thrush in Horses?